chrisdev/django-pandas/README.rst

-    - fill_na: fill in missing observations using one of the following this is a string  specifying a pandas fill method {'backfill, 'bill', 'pad', 'ffill'} or a scalar value
+    - fill_na: fill in missing observations using one of the following this is a string  specifying a pandas fill method ('backfill, 'bill', 'pad', 'ffill') or a scalar value

     - coerce_float: Attempt to convert the numeric non-string fields like object, decimal etc. to float if possible